 “They were stunned, they were terrified, they panicked.”
 (48:6)

-I remember in driver’s training, reviewing what to do when something unexpected happens.
-If the car goes into a skid, we learned to take our foot off the brake and pump the brakes gently, steering in the direction the car was traveling.
+In my day, driver’s training taught that if the car goes into a skid, we take our foot off the brake and pump the brakes gently, steering in the direction into the skid.
 I needed to unlearn this behavior when I bought a car with anti-lock brakes and learn instead to steadily keep my foot on the brake.
-The goal was to prepare us to make split-second decisions correctly, so we wouldn’t panic and freeze.
-There is no way to prepare for every unexpected event, but we can remember to breathe and think our way out of the situation the best we can.
+The goal of driver’s training is to prepare us to make split-second decisions correctly so we won’t panic and freeze.
+There is no way to prepare for every unexpected event, but we can remember to breathe and calmly think our way out of the situation.